jaideng123/jaideng123.github.io/_posts/games/2020-01-01-ArrowBall.md

     - Shaders, Particles, Effects, and Asset Stores are all accessible tools for programmers to make things look better w/o much artistic flair
 - Avoid festivals that cost money and don't guarantee prompt, useful feedback if they don't pick your game *(Cough IndieCade Cough)*
     - Local festivals (Shout-out to [Seattle Indie Expo](https://six.seattleindies.org/)) are usually your best bet
-    - This likely changes if your game has more buzz, a larger audience, or appeals more to organizers
+    - This of course changes if your game has more buzz, a larger audience, or appeals more to organizers

 But most of all if you are making a game on your own **Be compassionate with yourself** the things you are doing are often handled by multiple teams of people at larger studios, you will not get everything right, you will not know everything, you will likely not succeed like you hoped you would, you are still learning, most people are still learning.